-Joe Demko is engaged primarily in complex commercial litigation with an emphasis on creditors' rights, lender liability, fraudulent transfers, claims of fraud and real property secured transactions.
+Joe Demko is engaged primarily in complex commercial litigation with an emphasis on trial work, creditors' rights, lender liability, fraudulent transfers, claims of fraud and real property secured transactions.
 Recent trials and arbitrations have involved fraud, fraudulent transfers, elder abuse, successor liability, breach of fiduciary duty and imposition of constructive and/or resulting trust on real property.
 Joe has extensive experience in prosecuting and defending commercial cases in state, federal and bankruptcy courts in addition to binding arbitration.
 In addition, Joe has extensive experience in representing lenders and special servicers in real property secured transactions and in cases involving California Commercial Code Articles 4, 4a, 9 and 10.

 - Represented a secured lender in a successful arbitration securing the bank's right to foreclose on its bond collateral.
 Attorneys' fees were also awarded.

 - Represented a community bank in a judicial foreclosure action obtaining a deficiency judgment against the defendant in excess of $20 million.
 Obstacles we overcame during the five years of litigation included a series of cross-complaints filed by the defendant and the refusal to testify based on assertions of the Fifth Amendment privilege.

 - Represented a construction lender in a successful week-long non-jury trial involving a bonded stop notice claim in Sacramento Superior Court.

 - Represented lender successfully in a week-long trial against a borrower/guarantor seeking to set aside guarantees and deeds of trust on real property securing commercial loans based upon allegations of fraud and mutual mistake.